4 Min Read

 Do you like to game?
 Online gaming is incredibly popular, and for some it’s become a problem.
 Hours spent in front of a screen gaming can disrupt daily activity and eventually rise to the level of addiction if you’re not careful.
 So, that begs the question, how do you know when you’ve reached the point of needing gaming addiction help?

-If you’re searching for gaming addiction help, you must be thinking something isn’t right.
-But you're probably not convinced there's really a problem or that you need help.
+If you’re reading this, or searching specifically for gaming addiction help, it must have crossed your mind that something isn’t right.
+But you, and many others like you, may not be convinced there's really a problem or that you need my help.

 Negative Impact Of Gaming Addiction

-Here are a few other ways gaming can become a problem and how you will know you need some gaming addiction help.
+Here are a few other ways gaming can become a problem and how you can know when you need some gaming addiction help.

-Gaming is hurting your relationship.
-It's not uncommon to hear partners having problems complain in couples counseling that the other partner is always on their cell phone when at home.
-Often guys are busy playing online games on their phones, which leaves their partner and kids feeling less important.
+- Gaming is hurting your relationship.
+It's not uncommon for me to hear partners having relationship problems complain in couples counseling that the other partner is always on their cell phone when at home.
+For guys, a lot of them are busy playing online games on their phones, which leaves their partner and kids feeling less important.

 He can stay up all night long and talk to his gamer friends." -Jasmin